 There are currently no FDA-approved vaccines or drug products for COVID-19.
 You can report websites selling fraudulent medical products to the FDA through our website, by phone, or mail.
 Learn more...

-FEMA is not seizing or taking personal protective equipment (PPE) from state or local governments, hospitals, or anyone lawfully engaged in acquiring or distributing PPE.
+FEMA is not seizing or taking PPE or other medical supplies from state or local governments, hospitals, or anyone lawfully engaged in acquiring or distributing PPE.
 Learn more from FEMA’s rumor control page.